You are currently browsing the tag archive for the ‘island’ tag.

 Superman beats the Nazis, while Lois warns the US Air Force against Nazi submarines threatening the fleet.
 The last shot is that of an angered Hitler listening to the radio how his plans were frustrated.

-Although this short, like most Superman cartoons, contains a weak and badly build story, it stands out for its great shots of scary natives, with their original camera angles, stark color designs and large shadows.
+Although this short, like most Superman cartoons, contains a weak and badly built story, it stands out for its great shots of scary natives, with their original camera angles, stark color designs and large shadows.
 The end result is arguably Superman’s best film.

 Watch ‘Jungle Drums’ yourself and tell me what you think: